 }

-The meaning of the above code is: All links starting with http: will be added with a small arrow icon to remind the user that this is an external link, and the user will leave the site when clicked.
+The above code means: All links starting with http: will have a small arrow icon, prompting the user to be an external link, and the user will leave this site by clicking.
 It can be said that this function is very user-friendly and highlights the ease of use of web design.

-Of course, this is because all links pointing to this site use relative addresses.
-What if the link to this site also starts with http:, or uses both absolute and relative addresses?
+Of course, this is for links to this site that use relative addresses.
+What if the link to this site also starts with http:, or if it uses both absolute and relative addresses?
 We can use the following code:

 a[href^=”http:”] {